FANZ

 • If you organize conferences or corporate events, choose Professional & Clear

-• If you have high volume and want quick responses, choose Direct / Short Answers
+• If you have high volume and want quick responses, choose Direct / Short

 • If you handle many support inquiries (refunds, issues), choose Warm & Reassuring